 Transforming the business

 Court has also made big changes to Eddie Stobart's core operational systems.
-He's led a complete refresh of its warehouse management technology estate, and is also in the back office systems such as HR and people-related technologies through to financial systems.
+He's led a complete refresh of its warehouse management technology estate, and back office systems from HR and people-related technologies through to financial systems.

 The 48-year-old haulage company wasn't known for innovation when Court joined in 2014, but it has since become integral to business.
 Court has helped achieve this by communicating the potential benefits of technology and then providing the evidence.